History of Winnipeg Jets in Timeline

 Since the start of the 2015–16 season, Mick E. Moose has served as mascot for both the Winnipeg Jets and the Manitoba Moose.

-2015: Winnipeg Jets Resurrect the Whiteout
+2015: Jets Resurrect Winnipeg Whiteout Tradition

 The Winnipeg Jets resurrected the Winnipeg Whiteout tradition when they qualified for the 2015 Stanley Cup playoffs.

-October 19, 2016: Inaugural Winnipeg Jets Hall of Fame Inductees
+October 19, 2016: "HOT Line" Inducted into Hall of Fame

-2016: Jets Wear Throwback Uniforms
+2016: Jets Wear Throwback White Uniforms

-In the 2016 Heritage Classic, the current Winnipeg Jets resurrected their mascot from its original incarnation, Benny, and he has since served as the team's secondary mascot.
+In the 2016 Heritage Classic, the Winnipeg Jets resurrected their mascot from its original incarnation, Benny, and he has since served as the team's secondary mascot.

-2016: Jennifer Hanson Performs at Heritage Classic Alumni Game
+2016: Jennifer Hanson Performs at Alumni Game

 Jennifer Hanson, the Winnipeg Jets' regular national anthem singer for the final seven seasons of the original franchise, performed again during the 2016 Heritage Classic Alumni Game.

-2016: Hnidy Leaves Position
+2016: Shane Hnidy

-Shane Hnidy was the Winnipeg Jets' lead colour commentator from the 2011–12 to 2016–17 seasons.
+Shane Hnidy was the team's lead colour commentator from the 2011–12 to 2016–17 seasons

 November 14, 2017: Dale Hawerchuk Honoured